HKU-BAL/Clair3/README.md

 ## Latest Updates

-*v0.1-r11 minor 2 (Apr 16)* : 1. fixed a bug in GVCF output that might miss non-variant positions when chunk start and chunk_end overlaps in different chunks.
+*v0.1-r11 minor 2 (Apr 16)* : 1. fixed a bug in GVCF output that might miss non-variant positions when the chunk start and the chunk end overlaps in different chunks.

 *v0.1-r11 minor 1 (Apr 11)* : 1. fixed a bug in GVCF output that consumes too much memory for caching, now GVCF output mode takes amount of memory similar to VCF ([#88](https://github.com/HKU-BAL/Clair3/issues/88)).